-The reports of each Area Forum shall be considered by the Council in turn.
+The reports of each Community Forum shall be considered by the Council in turn.
 In the course of approval of each report:

-- The Chair of the Area Forum may make a report in relation to the report of the Forum. - Councillors for the wards comprising the Area Forum may address the Council on matters arising from the report. - For the Area Forum reporting at the meeting, the following will apply: - Any reports to the Council and any recommendation to the Council or any Committee of the Council should be printed with the Council Reports. - Any original motion relating to the report of an Area Forum (notably the referral of any recommendation) must be submitted to the Chief Executive by 9am on the day before the meeting to enable timetabling before meeting. - The Leader or an appropriate Cabinet Member shall respond to any written questions relating to the report and may respond to the Chair of the forum and any ward members.
-(Written questions and replies and oral supplementary questions of the relevant Cabinet members and /or Leader of the Council on matters raised by the area forum.
-(Questions to be submitted to Chief Executive in accordance with the deadline set out in 12.4(a))) - (h) Matters referred to Council by the Overview and Scrutiny Commission - (i) Corporate Reports (Audit Commission, IdeA, Best Value Draft Final Reports, Standards Committee, Monitoring Officer etc.) which cover a range of corporate objectives and principles. - (j) Any Notice of Motion - (k) Functions of Full Council and other matters requiring a Council decision. - (I) Presentation of petitions to the Mayor.
+- The Chair of the Community Forum may make a report in relation to the report of the Forum. - Councillors for the wards comprising the Community Forum may address the Council on matters arising from the report. - For the Community Forum reporting at the meeting, the following will apply: - Any reports to the Council and any recommendation to the Council or any Committee of the Council should be printed with the Council Reports. - Any original motion relating to the report of a Community Area Forum must be submitted to the Chief Executive by 9am on the day before the meeting to enable time-tabling before meeting. - The Leader or an appropriate Cabinet Member shall respond to any written questions relating to the report and may respond to the Chair of the forum and any ward members.
+(Questions must be submitted to Chief Executive in accordance with the deadline set out in 12.4(a))

-(m) Motion for business of next meeting.
+- (f) Matters referred to Council by the Overview and Scrutiny Commission - (g) Corporate Reports (Audit Commission, IdeA, Best Value Draft Final Reports, Standards Committee, Monitoring Officer etc.) which cover a range of corporate objectives and principles. - (h) Any Notice of Motion - (i) Functions of Full Council and other matters requiring a Council decision. - (j) Presentation of petitions to the Mayor. - (k) Motion for business of next meeting.